 The Last Post Ceremony

-On the first and third Wednesday of each month the Last Post Ceremony includes the presence of Australia's Federation Guard.
+From February the Last Post Ceremony includes the presence of Australia's Federation Guard on the first and third Wednesday of each month.
 At 4.00 pm a catafalque party mounts a vigil at the Tomb of the Unknown Australian Soldier in the Hall of Memory.
-There is a change of guard at 4.30 pm, and the entire catafalque party then participates in the Last Post Ceremony.
+There is a change of guard at 4.30 pm, and the catafalque party then participates in the Last Post Ceremony.

 Live stream via webcam